Raquel-Kampel/MTRX2700/README.md

    1/8Mhz = 1.25e-7 seconds to count 1 bit
    random prescalar of 100 = 100 times longer to cpount once = 1.25e-6
    for 10 seconds = 10/1.25e-6 = 8000000 which is value of auto reload register
+  # Exercise 5 # - Integration Exercise

+### Summary
+This exercise serves as an integration task, combining the skills and functions developed in the first four exercises into a single comprehensive application.
+The objective is to utilize and integrate previously developed functions to accomplish a complex task involving serial communication and data processing between a PC, a STM32discovery board, and a second STM32discovery board using USART and UART protocols.
+The key operation involves encoding a message received from the PC with a Substitution Cipher and transmitting this encoded message to the second board for decoding and analysis.
+#### steps:
+1. Setup communication
+2. send message from pc
+3. encode message
+4. transmit encoded message
+5. decode and analyze the message
+6. display the count

+### Usage
+Ensure both STM32discovery boards are correctly wired for UART communication.
+Load the necessary software onto both boards and the PC for UART communication and message encoding/decoding.

+### Valid input
+ASCII strings sent from the PC to the first STM32discovery board via USART1.
+The inputs must be encodable and decodable by the Substitution Cipher used.
+### Functions and modularity
+1. UART Communication
+2. Substitution Cipher Encoding and Decoding
+3. Character Analysis and Display:
+### Testing
+Unit Testing: Each function (UART communication, encoding/decoding, character analysis and display) was individually tested to ensure reliability and correct output.
+Integration Testing: After unit testing, the functions were integrated step by step to ensure compatibility and correct flow of data through the system.
+This included testing the entire process from message sending from the PC to message reception and display on the second board.

+### Notes
+One of the main challenges was ensuring reliable UART communication between the different components, especially concerning synchronization and error handling.
+Another challenge was optimizing the cipher algorithm for efficient encoding and decoding on the STM32discovery boards